n-crespo/nvim-config/README.md

 plugin having its own file.
 This way, removing a plugin is as simple as deleting its file.
-This also makes editing the configuration easier because the LSP doesn't have to read a massive lua file whenever I want to edit a plugin config.
+This also makes editing the configuration easier because the LSP doesn't have to read a massive lua file whenever I want to edit a plugin configuration.
 See below:

 <details>
   <summary><b>File Structure</b></summary>